 Most companies cover further consultations but only under certain conditions or circumstances.

-Once your find you second dentist, here are some important points to discuss:
+Once you find a dentist, here are some important points to discuss:

 - The diagnosis of your current dentist.

-- The treatment options available, both recommended and alternative.
+- The treatment options available, both recommended an alternative.